 - To graduate Orthodontists who understand the importance of life-long learning, professional development, and their responsibility to the profession and the community-at-large

 These goals are in accordance with the guidelines set forth by the American Dental Association and the American Association of Orthodontists.

 Admissions Information for the Orthodontics postdoctoral program

 Six individuals are selected each year for full-time matriculation into the Graduate specialty program in Orthodontics.
 Preference is given to academically-accomplished candidates.
 Also preferred are those with demonstrable maturity in research, clinical care, or service.
 Individuals with high GPAs and strong letters of recommendation are encouraged to apply.
 This is a program where the MS degree and Certificate of Training in Orthodontics are earned simultaneously

 Since English is the language of instruction at Temple University Kornberg School of Dentistry, adequate proficiency in both verbal and written comprehension and expression of English is a prerequisite for admission to the Specialty Program in Orthodontics.
-Applicants whose native language is not English are required to attain Test of English as a Foreign Language (TOEFL) scores equivalent to 600 (79 internet based) or higher prior to consideration for admission.
+Applicants whose native language is not English are required to attain Test of English as a Foreign Language (TOEFL) minimum score of 100 to be considered for admission.
 The admissions process ensures a fair, unbiased and non-discriminatory admissions policy.

 Admission to the Graduate Specialty Program in Orthodontics at Temple University Kornberg School of Dentistry requires the following: